zhang1ming137/PHBS_Bigdata_2019/HW1.md

 ## Database
 I want to choose MySQL as my database.
 The main reasons are below
 ### Features of the data
-The data we need to store is directly related to the behavior of the users and the information such as the courses, scores, watch records and so on can be
+The information we need to store is directly related to the behavior of the specific users.
+As a result, the information such as the courses, scores, watch records can be stored in a simple two-dimensional structured form and the structure of forums, courses and knowledge points can be stored in tree mode.
+Considering the features of our data, I think SQL database is well enough to meet our needs.
+### Cost and Scalability
+As for the specific database, I think MySQL is the best choice considering the cost and Scalability.
+MySQL is the most popular open source SQL database, which means low cost and excelent flexibility.
+Through the various plugins in the community we can build the database at low cost.